teuk/mediabot_v3/docs/PLUGIN_API_V3.md

 counted.
 This generic state is intentionally small; later `data.<domain>` facades expose approved domain methods rather than SQL.

+## Approved quote reads

+A package requesting and receiving `data.quotes.read` may use six explicit `PluginContext` methods: `quote_by_id`, `quote_random`, `quote_search`, `quotes_by_author`, `quote_count` and `top_quotes`.
+Every method also receives
+the current invocation.
+The core derives the database scope exclusively from that invocation's current channel policy; the plugin cannot name another channel, submit SQL or receive a database handle.
+The service resolves the core's current handle for each operation, so a normal database reconnect does not leave plugins attached to an obsolete connection.

+Search text and authors are capped at 256 encoded bytes, searches accept at most eight literal words, SQL wildcard characters are escaped, and list limits range from 1 to 20.
+Results are immutable `QuoteRecordV3` objects containing only `id`, `text`, `author`, `author_id`, `created_at` and `hits`.
+Lists and hashes returned to plugin code are detached copies.

+Reads are allowed in `observe` so a future migrated command can be compared with its historical implementation. `off` remains inert.
+MB747 exposes no add, delete, update or recall-counter operation; merely reading a record does not change its `hits` value.
+Database failures are logged and counted by the core, then returned as `{ ok => 0, error => "unavailable" }` without leaking a query or driver diagnostic.

 ## Versioned events and backpressure

 MB743 publishes version 1 schemas for: